 - Brings stored soil carbon to the surface to be oxidized.

 - Increases evaporation rates

-- Allows for the burn off of soil carbon through heat, oxidation, and increased activity of bacterial communities.
+- Allows for the burn-off of soil carbon through heat, oxidation, and increased activity of bacterial communities.

-- Latent heat/heat island effect: Bare soil can get extremely hot, not only burning the soil life on the micro scale but can create heat island effect on the macro scale changing the small water cycle so that rains are less frequent.
+- Latent heat/heat island effect: Bare soil can get extremely hot, not only burning the soil life on the micro scale but can create a heat island effect on the macro scale changing the small water cycle so that rains are less frequent.

 - Bare soil reduces infiltration rates of water, this means that rainfall is less effective at restoring soil moisture and recharging underground water supplies.

-- Shade the soil from direct sun, keeping soil temperatures down which protects carbon filled soil aggregates and the soil life that accompanies them
+- Shade the soil from direct sun, keeping soil temperatures down which protects carbon-filled soil aggregates and the soil life that accompanies them

 Photosynthesize and pump carbon into the ground to share with soil organisms – building soil organic matter and helping reverse climate change.

 - Reduce heat island effect and can help repair small water cycles by increasing beneficial evapotranspiration processes.
 This means more frequent rainfall and more, “effective rainfall”, increases soil moisture and restoration of aboveground and underground water supplies.